 Frequently Asked Questions - Course Enrolment

-Q: How many courses should I plan to enrol in during the fall, spring, and summer terms?
+Q: How many courses should I plan to enrol in during the fall, winter, and summer terms?

-A: Students wishing to take a course (or 2 half courses) outside the department should obtain the approval of the Associate Director, MA or PhD.
-A Course Add/Drop Form should be completed and signed by the Graduate Director and taken to the host department for approval.
-As not all graduate departments allow students to enrol in courses via the web, also check local enrolment procedures.
-It is not too late to begin this process in Orientation week, but if you wish to get started earlier, a copy of the Course Add/Drop Form can be found on the SGS website at www.sgs.utoronto.ca
+A: Students wishing to take 1 course (or 2 half-courses) outside the department should obtain in writing the approval of the Associate Director, MA or PhD.
+Not all graduate departments allow students to enrol in courses via the web so check local enrolment procedures.
+It is not too late to begin this process in Orientation week but you should finalize your timetable before the start of fall term classes..

-A: Yes, ROSI is set up to handle course enrolment before fees payment.
-Fees should be paid by August 30th, however (unless deferred through a fellowship or a TAship) – ROSI is quite patient, but eventually she will remove you from courses.
+A: Yes, ACORN is set up to handle course enrolment before fees payment.
+Fees should be paid by September 11th, however (unless deferred through a fellowship or a TAship) – ACORN is quite patient, but eventually you will be removed from courses.